12 innovative businesses using IBM Watson: Which companies are using Watson's big data and analytics to power their business?

 IBM Watson is being used in different industries across the UK, see the top 12 applications

 Watson is the supercomputer that famously beat human contestants in the US TV show Jeopardy five years ago.
 Initially a research project, the cognitive computer is being used across industries the world over to boost revenue, efficiency and even save lives.

-IBM Watson provides cloud based predictive analytics for business insight, and with Watson's cognitive computing services embedded in Watson analytics, users can ask natural language questions and visualise their data patterns.
+IBM Watson provides cloud based predictive analytics for business insight, and with the cognitive computing services embedded in Watson's analytics engine, users can ask natural language questions and visualise their data patterns.

 IBM’s general manager for Watson IoT, Harriet Green said: "The potential for Watson to absorb, correlate, and learn from huge amounts of unstructured data and then deliver very personalized educational experiences is unprecedented.
 Working together with Sesame Workshop, we aim to transform the way in which children learn and teachers teach, and envision having an impact on the lives and education of millions of children."

 4. IBM Watson: Imperial College London predicts crime with Watson

 Back in 2014 University students at Imperial College London were able to use supercomputer Watson to analyse and predict crime.